Benchmarking Dual-Polarization Silicon Nitride Photonic Integrated Circuits for Trapped-Ion Quantum Technologies

 Experiments were performed with either a custom-made fiber array with PM fibers in a U-configuration, aligned to dedicated reference structures at the outer waveguide channels, or by coupling light through a single PM fiber of the array and collecting the output with a SM fiber\footnote{SM 780HP} positioned behind the chip using a three-axis alignment system \footnote{NanoTrak® Auto-Alignment Controller}.

 Optical measurements and characterization of the GC emission were performed using a commercial microscope system \footnote{Olympus BXFM} equipped with a high-NA objective \footnote{Olympus MPLAPON50X} (0.95 NA) and a CMOS camera\footnote{Hamamatsu ORCA-spark C11440-36U}.
+The PIC is mounted on a tip, tilt and rotation stage \footnote{Thorlabs TTR001} to minimize tilt-induced angle errors.
 In addition, the grating efficiency was determined by summing the pixel intensities of the outcoupled light on the CMOS camera and converting them to optical power using a pre-established calibration factor.
 Prior to these measurements, a reference calibration was performed using a fiber-coupled source to evaluate the objective transmission and to determine the conversion coefficient relating pixel intensity to optical power per exposure time.